eflumerf/styleguide/dune-daq-cppguide.md

-As an exception, a template that is explicitly instantiated for all relevant sets of template arguments, or that is a private implementation detail of a class, is allowed to be defined in the one and only `.cc` file that instantiates the template.
+As an exception, a template that is explicitly instantiated for all relevant sets of template arguments, or that is a private implementation detail of a class, is allowed to be defined in the one and only `.cpp` or `.cxx` file that instantiates the template.

 There are rare cases where a file designed to be included is not self-contained.
 These are typically intended to be included at unusual